goodcat-dev/laravel-filter-querystring/README.md

    }
    ```

 That's it.
-You're all set to start using `laravel-querystring`.
+You're all set to start using `laravel-filter-querystring`.

 ## Caching

-`laravel-querystring` scans your code to locate methods tagged with the `QueryString` attribute.
+`laravel-filter-querystring` scans your code to locate methods tagged with the `QueryString` attribute.
 While the performance impact of this discovery is negligible, you can cache these methods using the Artisan command `querystring:cache`.
 To clear the cache, use the Artisan command `querystring:clear`.